HOW DO WE CHOOSE OUR SHIPS?

 The steel-hulled yacht is air conditioned and all cabins have private bathrooms.
 There's a cozy indoor salon and one outdoor dining area astern.
 All the woodwork is hand made in Galapagos from the honey coloured tropical "cigar box" cedar.
 The Samba is a graceful, non-obtrusive vessel - it doesn't impose itself on the Galapagos landscape you are out there to experience.

-ANAHI: Photography Workshops
+ANAHI: For our Photography Workshops

 Of the 50 or so such small ships, which one to choose for our photography workshops?
 We considered reputation, price point, itinerary configuration, design and many other variables.
 It was a also critical that your expert photographer endorse the ship.
 After careful consideration, the 16 passenger Anahi rose to the top of our shortlist.
 More comfortable that a tourist superior ship, but not in the "luxury" class, the Anahi rests at what we consider a good price point.
 The catamaran Anahi is owned and operated by an Ecuadorian couple with strong Galapagos roots.
 Built in 2006, it was extensively refurbished in 2024.
 We asked our photographer/tour leader for her endorsement, and Tui de Roy gave it her two thumbs up.